 Parent Volunteer Program

-Parents are required to volunteer a minimum of four hours per school year.
+Parents are requested to volunteer a minimum of four hours per school year.
 They assist teachers in the classroom, attend field trips, help maintain the school’s gardens, help care for animals in the Life Science Lab, or present during Career Week.

 Established with the following organizations/groups - CB Richard Ellis, Inc., Foster Grandparent Program, Harry Levy Gardens, Las Vegas Water District, National Bar Association, Northwest Career and Technical Academy, Palo Verde High School, and West Career and Technical Academy.